 Sharing this show with your family, friends and followers on your social media.

-(00:02) Introduction to the Podcast
+(00:01) Introduction to the Podcast

-(06:04) Barry's Journey into Podcasting
+(07:37) Barry's Journey into Podcasting

-(14:52) Creating Podhome.fm
+(14:52) Creating PodHome.fm

 [00:00:20] Unknown:

 Alright, folks.
 Hey.
-Welcome to The Podcast.
+Welcome to the podcast.
 This is Joe Rusciello, and we are coming to you from the Asylum Studios here in beautiful Eagle Pass, Texas, right here along the border with Mexico.
 And, we are really really excited to bring you this this inaugural episode of the podcast.
 And, you know, this is really exciting for me.
-I'm I've been looking forward to this for quite some time now.
+I've been looking forward to this for quite some time now.
 You know, I've been really wanting to get back into the world of the, you know, the quote unquote anything and everything podcast.
 And, well, you know what?
 Here we are.
 Here we are.

-You know, this is the number this is the first show, number 1, episode number 1 of the podcast.
+You know, this is the number this is the first show, number one, episode number one of the podcast.
 And, the difference between this show and all of the other anything and everything shows that are out there is that on this one, we are really gonna talk about anything and everything.
 You know, we are going to explore the unsaid.
 We are gonna laugh.
 We're gonna learn.
-Sometimes, we'll even be shocked.
+Sometimes we'll even be shocked.
 We're gonna expect the unexpected, and we are certainly gonna challenge the status quo.
 That's the whole point of an anything and everything podcast.
 So with all that said, we're not gonna harp too long on an opening of the show.
 We're gonna just really try to get right down to it.

-But, with all of that said, we're gonna sit down today with Barry Loubregts of podhome.fm.
+But, with all of that said, we're gonna sit down today with Barry Loubregts of Podholm.fm.
 Now, like I said earlier, I've been doing podcasting for a while.
 You know, I've I've been on several different host platforms.
 I came across Barry, after listening to him on another podcast, talking about podcasting.
-And, when he mentioned that about all the services that he's been offering with the, podhome.fm platform that that he's developed, you know, for the for for the, for the cost that they were offering it for, I mean, it was something I really needed to look at, and I am so glad that I did.
+And, when he mentioned that about all the services that he's been offering with the, podhome.fm platform that that he's developed, you know, for the for the for the, for the cost that they were offering it for, I mean, it was something I really needed to look at and I am so glad that I did.
 I am so glad that the previous platform that I was on was getting to be ridiculously expensive.

 And the more expensive it became, the less features they were actually offering to you.
 And, so I I brought the podcast over to Barry.
-Now, podhome.fm is is the most modern podcast host platform that's in the business today.
+Now, PodHome.fm is is the most modern podcast host platform that's in the business today.
 And, you know, when I brought the podcast over there to Barry, man, when I tell you, I was so blown away by all of the features that that were being offered by Podom.
 And we're gonna talk about that with Barry, momentarily here.
-So I don't wanna, you know, I don't wanna, you know, put the cart before the horse, so to speak.
-But, just wanna say though that Barry actually became a really good friend over the last several months that I've been with Podhome.
+I said, I don't wanna, you know, I don't wanna, you know, put the cart before the horse, so to speak.
+But, just wanna say though that Barry actually became a really good friend over the last several months that I've been with Podholm.

 Barry does great work there.
-Customer service is fantastic, and we'll talk about all of that when, when we come back from this very, very quick break.
+Customer service is fantastic and we'll talk about all of that when, when we come back from this very, very quick break.
 So I really do hope you enjoy the conversation, and I look forward to getting with you, immediately after that.
 Alright.
 So this is the podcast.
 We'll be back right after this very, very short, short break.

 [00:05:22] Unknown:

-This podcast is hosted on podhome.fm, an intelligent podcasting platform that you can use to host unlimited shows and episodes and have unlimited downloads.
+This podcast is hosted on PodHome.fm, an intelligent podcasting platform that you can use to host unlimited shows and episodes and have unlimited downloads.
 Pod home comes with many intelligent features like Pod home AI, which automatically creates transcripts, chapters, suggests titles, show notes, detects people, and creates clips.
-You can use Pod home AI unlimited for all your episodes and all your shows.
-Go check it out and start your free 7 day trial at pothome.fm.
+You can use Pothome AI unlimited for all your episodes and all your shows.
+Go check it out and start your free seven day trial at pothome.fm.

 [00:05:57] Unknown: